Dogs and Sunburn

 If you have a black or brindle Frenchie who likes to sunbathe on his back with his belly up, beware.
 That tender skin is really prone to burning, and a burn on a dog is no less painful than the burn you get.
 If your dog has had or has a skin condition--lots of our rescued Frenchies have had mange, for instance, and then the secondary skin infection that follows--your dog is more likely to have sensitive skin.
 Dogs with an autoimmune disease or condition must take special care to avoid sunburn

 What to do, what to do?
-If your dog is lolling about in the sun for more than 20 or so minutes at a time (really, that's not a good idea, but we know it's hard to interrupt what is obviously giving them pleasure!), be sure to put some SPF waterproof sunscreen 30 or a zincy sunblock on their ears, what passes for their nose, and their tummies.
+If your dog is lolling about in the sun for more than 20 or so minutes at a time (really, that's not a good idea, but we know it's hard to interrupt what is obviously giving them pleasure!), be sure to put some sunscreen or sunblock that is specially formulated for dogs on their ears, what passes for their nose, and their tummies (we just learned that zinc oxide can result in hemolytic anemia if it is ingested or licked off, and the ingredient PABA is also toxic.)
 Don't let them sunbathe from 10-2 at all.
 If they have thin hair from past skin problems, seasonal allergies, or thyroid issues, put some where the hair is thin.
 If their tails are bald, as some Frenchies' tail nubbins are, give their tails a squirt and massage that stuff on.
 If you are suspicious about the chemicals in sunblock, get a toddler's shirt--polo shirts are great for Frenchies' big ol' heads and thick necks--and stuff them in the shirt before they go out.
 Pay no attention to the dirty looks.